VIRTUS-FPP: Virtual Sensor Modeling for Fringe Projection Profilometry in NVIDIA Isaac Sim: FPP Principles and Simulation Platform

-Scene construction in NVIDIA Isaac Sim is built on Universal Scene Description (USD), Pixar's open-source framework for describing, composing, and simulating complex 3D scenes \cite{usd_docs}.
-USD provides a hierarchical, component-based architecture that enables us to define, manipulate, and render complex scenes with precise control over every element's properties.
-This capability is essential for accurately positioning the camera and projector in our FPP system and defining their relative geometric relationships.
+Scene construction is built on Universal Scene Description (USD), Pixar's open-source framework for describing and composing complex 3D scenes~\cite{usd_docs}.
+USD's hierarchical, component-based architecture allows precise definition of camera and projector geometry, material assignments, and relative spatial relationships, which is essential for accurately replicating real FPP system configurations in simulation.

-NVIDIA Isaac Sim offers two primary workflows for scene development.
-The OmniGraph visual programming interface provides a node-based system suitable for rapid prototyping with pre-defined components.
-However, for our implementation, we utilize the Python-based extension system, which offers more granular control over scene elements and enables programmatic automation of the calibration process.
-This approach allows us to dynamically generate and configure the camera-projector system, control fringe pattern projection, and manipulate calibration targets with precise programmatic control.

-The simulation is underpinned by NVIDIA PhysX, which provides physically accurate dynamic interactions between objects in the scene \cite{physx_docs}.
-While our current implementation primarily utilizes static objects for calibration, PhysX support enables future extensions of our work to dynamic scenes and robotic integration.
-The platform's pre-defined assets include various camera models and light sources that serve as foundational components for our virtual sensor system.